 Services, including accommodations and limited auxiliary services, are offered for students with documented disabilities.
-A student with a disability who believes he or she needs an accommodation should contact the ADA coordinator in the Office of Access, Support, and Inclusion Services (O.A.S.I.S) located in room W160.
+A student with a disability who believes he or she needs an accommodation should contact the ADA coordinator or the Office of Access, Support, and Inclusion Services (O.A.S.I.S).
 It is the responsibility of students with disabilities to disclose the disability, request needed accommodations, and provide appropriate documentation.